qaleadbox/leadbox-of-tricks/README.md

 * If OCR API was down, the cards should have a new tag "API is offline"
 * Start a process, reopen popup, it will be not locked(loading)
 * When any result is found, the icon keeps spinning
-* Remove all hard code to implement full autodetect approach, occurrances on $data-handler.js > (e.g. "STOCKNUMBER", "KILOMETERS", "VIN", "PRICE", "CONDITION", "PRICE", etc)
+* Remove all hard code to implement full autodetect approach, occurrances on $data-handler.js > (e.g. "STOCKNUMBER", "KILOMETERS", "VIN", etc)

 # Suggestions